MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

 During the initial payment, customers are always asked to verify their identity through 3D Secure.
 Upon processing the payment, we encrypt the payment details for secure storage on our own servers.
 We return a non-sensitive token which is linked to the encrypted payment details.
 You can use the token to process recurring payments without needing to handle or store sensitive payment details.

+Optionally, the amount for the initial payment can be set to `0`.
+In this case, no funds are transferred, but if the payment details are valid, a token is created.
+This is also called [Zero Authorization](/features/zero-authorization/).

 {{< mermaid class="text-center" >}}

 sequenceDiagram